Towards national standards for art in the public space

 There’s a lot of good work to be done in developing national standards for art in the public space.
 NAVA recognises the importance of leading this work in collaboration with the full range of interested parties, ensuring that government and commissioning bodies have the best frameworks for trusting and supporting the vision of the artist.

 At Future/Forward, NAVA will present a session on art in the public space which will be led by artist, Dr Fiona Foley.
-Ahead of that we’re presenting a full day’s workshop to start to identify areas for action.
+On 7 November 2018, we’re presenting a half day’s workshop to start to identify areas for action.
 It’s a critically important area for us and for the nation.